thomhastings/bt5-scripts/README.md

 >    **./get-figlet.sh**
 >    **./get-wordlists.sh**
 >    **./get-scripts.sh**
->    It then installs Tilda and Dropbox, downloads
+>    It then installs Guake, Tilda and Dropbox,
->    a handful of wallpapers, does customizations
+>    downloads a handful of wallpapers,
->    of GRUB and BootSplash, runs
+>    does customizations of GRUB and BootSplash, calls
 >    **./get-audacious.sh**
 >    and starts a BackTrack update script.